 Classic blades are thin, flat putters that resemble a miniature hockey stick.
 They are most popular among skilled players because they provide the best "feel" for the ball at contact.

+The modern oversize mallets have more bells and whistles than the original mallets.
 Moving weight farther back and lower on the face to create higher moments of inertia and more interesting designs.

 Sightlines (Alignment Aids)

 Putter manufacturers will use many different types of alignment aids.
 They will vary from single to multiple lines, dots, or large circles.
 It is highly recommended for beginners and intermediate golfers to get a putter with an alignment aid.
 They help the player aim well and assist in keeping the putter on line during the stroke.
 Determining what works best for you is personal preference.

 The hosel connects the shaft to the putter head.
 Not all putters have hosels.
 Some have shafts that connect directly into the putter head.
 Hosels can be all different shapes.
 Most of the differences are cosmetic.
 But an important thing is whether or not you want a putter with offset.
 Offset is a bend forward in the hosel to help keep your hands ahead of the putter head, thus promoting a truer roll.
 Offset is a must for beginning golfers and recommended for most golfers.

 Heel shafted putters are when the putter connect to the heel of the club head and center shafted putters connect in the center of the club head.

 Most putters are built with stainless steel shafts.
 Since the golfer is hitting the ball with much less force then one would with woods or irons, the material are not critical.
 Golfers preferring a lighter putter may opt to use a graphite shaft.